 There are even associated health risks with PCB’s in human breast milk: PCB exposure in infants is predominantly via breast milk and research has shown that lactational PCB exposure has major detrimental effects on the overall health and development of infants9,10

 Furthermore, Phthalate esters (PEs) are a group of chemical plasticizers that are primarily used to soften and make polyvinyl chloride (PVC) flexible11 which are detected in various water samples and have been isolated even in river water and lakes12,13.
 PCBs and PEs may be leading to the deterioration of semen quality in infertile men without an obvious etiology14.
+At a recent (2019) study that was conduced in Korea, 14 phthalates were measured in air, water, sediment, and fishes in Asan lake areas.
+More specifically, Benthic feeding fish such as crucian carp or skygazer contained high level of DEHP.

 Finally, there is also a threat from Mycotoxins: they contaminate dried “seafoods” during processing and storage and they represent one more potential health hazard for consumers15.